 Home House is a beautiful thatched 'chocolate box' cottage in the heart of Croyde village being just a short walk to the shops, pubs, restaurants and beach.
-Home House, previously a restaurant has been lovingly converted to provide a spacious and comfortable holiday home with luxurious furnishings and finishes.
+Home House has been lovingly converted to provide a spacious and comfortable holiday home with luxurious furnishings and finishes.

 The large entrance hall opens out into the sitting area with comfortable seating for 10, flat screen TV with freeview and DVD player and lovely log burner which provides plenty of heat in the colder months!